GKemi/RSA-Implementation/README.md

 # RSA-Implementation

-## What is this program?
 A program developed for my final year module "Computer Security," which simulates how an implementation of RSA would operate.
-When launched, it provides two scenarios of use:

-  1. A basic RSA transaction
-  2. Transaction failure

 ## Dependencies
 To run this program, you will need to have Java SE Development Kit 8 installed onto your system.